 – Toronto Star

-“Sitting in The Garrison for TSTL feels less like a performance and more like an intimate gathering of friends…TSTL is only getting bigger”
+“Sitting in The Garrison for TST feels less like a performance and more like an intimate gathering of friends…TST is only getting bigger”

 – The Varsity